ReallyGoodSmarts/datanews-rig-demo/README.md

     - Classify colors based on vaccine data
     - Make State labels
     - Use just state innerlines
+- Use Svelte to format the map, header, etc.
 - Enhance that map:
     - CSS tooltips
     - Key